An Efficient Workflow for Modelling High-Dimensional Spatial Extremes: Flexible modelling with spatial conditional extremes

-where \(\epsilon(\bm s; \bm s_0)\) is Gaussian white noise with constant precision, satisfying \(\epsilon(\bm s_0; \bm s_0) = 0\) almost surely.
-To further speed up inference, they also assume that \(Z(\cdot)\) has zero mean and a Matérn covariance structure, so that it can be approximated by a sparse Gaussian Markov random field using the SPDE approach of \citet{lindgren11_explic_link_between_gauss_field}.
-Based on the guidelines of \citet{wadsworth22_higher_spatial_extrem_singl_condit}, they choose \(b(\bm s; \bm s_0, y_0) = y_0^\beta\) with \(0 \leq \beta < 1\), whereas for \(a(\cdot)\) they propose the semiparametric spline model
+where \(\epsilon(\bm s; \bm s_0)\) is Gaussian white noise with constant variance, satisfying \(\epsilon(\bm s_0; \bm s_0) = 0\) almost surely.
+They further assume that \(Z(\cdot)\) has zero mean and a Matérn covariance structure, so that it can be approximated using the SPDE approach of \citet{lindgren11_explic_link_between_gauss_field}, which speeds up inference by approximating the precision matrix of \(Z(\cdot)\) with a sparse and low-rank matrix.
+However, making the precision matrix too sparse and/or low-rank leads to some model misspecification, which is further amplified by the fact that \(Y(\bm s)\) has Laplace marginal distributions, but is modelled using a fully Gaussian random field.
+We here nevertheless adopt the modelling assumptions of \citet{simpson20_high_model_spatial_spatio_tempor}, as we find them necessary for performing truly high-dimensional Bayesian inference with \texttt{R-INLA}.
+However, unlike \citet{simpson20_high_model_spatial_spatio_tempor}, we then account for the possible misspecification of these assumptions using the robustifying approach described in Section~\ref{sec:robustifying-inference}.